 Old-fashioned oats are filled with soluble fiber that helps keeps your belly full and mind focused.
 Don't like regular oatmeal?
 Wake up your brain with Ingrid Hoffmann's Oatmeal Breakfast Smoothie.
 Mix up a batch before you go to bed, for a quick breakfast on your way out the door.
 It really is the most important meal of the day.

 Get the Recipe: Old-fashioned Avena Oatmeal Breakfast Smoothies

 Broccoli is full of fiber and immunity-boosting vitamins C and E. People who eat more cruciferous vegetables show slower mental decline.
 Raw broccoli is great, but we love the nutty taste of roasted broccoli.

 A super spice filled with compounds that may protect brain health and even assist in the treatment of Alzheimer’s Disease.
 Get more turmeric by sipping a cozy, caffeine-free Turmeric Latte from Food Network Kitchens.

-Get the Recipe: Turmeric Latte
+Get the Recipe: Turmeric Coconut Milk

 Nuts like walnuts are rich in vitamin E. This powerful antioxidant protects cells from the stresses and damage of aging.
 Add these detectible crunchy nuts to salad, trail mix and baked goods.